revilowaldow/BITC/Sessions/2025/10 05 - Session 52.md

 Cold to the touch
 Magical, no school

-A weapon who's fame outstripps it's users
+A weapon who's fame outstrips it's users
+Wielded by warriors who cannot be killed
+Used in the Northern Kingdoms